j-tomasik/JS_art_map/README.md

 ## Wireframes:
-* This wireframe is out of date as my project has been dynamically updated

 ![wireframe](wireframe.png)
 * Once a pin or art piece name has been selected, the box on the left side of the map will display  info about the art piece and an img